camb416/100-days-of-swiftui/README.md

 - `$0` and `$1` represent the first/second params of a closure, and means you don't need to specify them in the parens at the start of it.
 - structs can have `let`s and `vars` and `func`s
 - struct methods can't change properties unless they're marked `mutating func`
+- `StructName.init()` is equivalent to `StructName()` when initializing a struct
+- if you assign struct vars in declaration, they act as defaults which can be overridden in initializer.
+- Tuples are always defined inline, can't have methods, structs save you typing.
+- Observers are mutating
+- default initializers are called "member-wise" initializers.
+They can be customized with `init(){}` in struct declaration.
+- use `self.` in custom initializers when param names are ambiguous.
+- All struct props need to be initialized before init finishes or other methods are called.
+- `struct`s can have `extension`s where new methods (and props I assume) can be added.
+Use this if you want to preserve memberwise initializer and override